 There are a lot of places in Nepal to travel and make memories.
 But only some of them carry a huge chunk of history with them.
 Traveling around the Everest Base Camp is something that will bring you joy and also a piece of history.
-Everest Base Camp Trek is the part of history that Edmund Hillary and Tenzing Norgay Sherpa walked through.
+Everest Base Camp Trek is part of the history that Edmund Hillary and Tenzing Norgay Sherpa walked through.

 What’s more enchanting is the mesmerizing views and the breath of fresh air that hits your face with every incline.
 With Sherpa’s open and welcoming mindset and hospitality and the piece of paradise below your feet, the Everest Base Camp Trek tends to make you alive.